Pakistan : Peshawar Sustainable Bus Rapid Transit Corridor Project Project Design Advance

 Sector / Subsector

-Transport / Transport policies and institutional development - Urban public transport - Urban roads and traffic management
+Transport / Urban public transport - Urban roads and traffic management

 Gender Effective gender mainstreaming